-"ITALY," says VARRO,237 "is the most temperate climate in EUROPE.
-The inland parts" (GAUL, GERMANY, and PAN-NONIA, no doubt) "have almost perpetual winter."
+'Italy,' says Varro, ' 'is the most temperate climate in Europe.
+The inland parts,' (Gaul, Germany, and Pannonia, no doubt) 'have almost perpetual winter.'

-The northern parts of SPAIN, according to STRABO,238 are but ill inhabited, because of the great cold.
+The northern parts of Spain, according to Strabo, are but ill inhabited, because of the great cold.

-Allowing, therefore, this remark to be just, that EUROPE is become warmer than formerly; how can we account for it?
-Plainly, by no other method, than by supposing, that the land is at present much better cultivated, and that the woods are cleared, which formerly threw a shade upon the earth, and kept the rays of the sun from penetrating to it.
-Our northern colonies in AMERICA become more temperate, in proportion as the woods are felled;239 but in general, every one may remark, that cold is still much more severely felt, both in North and South AMERICA, than in places under the same latitude in EUROPE.
+Allowing, therefore, this remark to be just, that Europe is become warmer than formerly; how can we account for it?
+Plainly by no other method than by supposing, that the land is at present much better cultivated, and that the woods are cleared, which formerly threw a shade upon the earth, and kept the rays of the sun from penetrating to it.
+Our northern colonies in America become more temperate in proportion as the woods are felled °; but, in general, every one may remark, that cold is still much more severely felt, both in b Lib. iv. cap.
+21. c Lib. i. cap.
+2. d Lib. iii.